 Tambakaki, Paulina (2009) From citizenship to human rights: the stakes for democracy.
 Citizenship Studies, 13 (1). pp. 3-16.
 ISSN 1362-1025Full text not available from this repository.

 A review of the literature on citizenship shows a trend away from anchoring citizenship practices to the nation-state and a move towards recasting the concept in universal terms.
 The paper examines this trend by focusing on the writings of Held, Bohman, and Benhabib.
 It distinguishes their 'deliberative' approach to citizenship, and suggests that this leads them to reformulate citizenship in a way which differs little from human rights.
 Although the paper shares in the view that a move to a human rights politics would pave the way for a more equitable order, it argues that there is also a risk.
 By drawing on the agonistic perspective on democratic politics, the paper shows that the risk is that we might undermine democratic politics by reducing it to a single principle.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||05 May 2009 11:12|